davatorium/rofi/doc/rofi-manpage.markdown

 `-a` *X*

-    Active row, mark row X as active. (starting at 0)
+    Active row, mark row X as active. (starting at 0) You can specify single element: -a 3
+    A range: -a 3-8
+    or a set of rows: -a 0,2
+    Or any combination: -a 0,2-3,9

 `-u` *X*

-    Urgent row, mark row X as urgent. (starting at 0)
+    Urgent row, mark row X as urgent. (starting at 0) You can specify single element: -u 3
+    A range: -u 3-8
+    or a set of rows: -u 0,2
+    Or any combination: -u 0,2-3,9

 ### Message dialog